There are several ways in which risks can be dealt with, depending on the circumstances and individual or corporate risk appetite.

 Risk avoidance is about implementing alternative plans and solutions to circumnavigate the events which carry risk.
-With no possibility of an event taking place, it doesn’t matter how severe the consequences are because in the ‘Severity x Probability’ formula, the Risk becomes ZERO.
-It is of course possible that implementing alternatives may introduce different risks which need to be assessed, but that is another story.
+With no possibility of an event taking place, it doesn’t matter how severe the consequences are because, in the ‘Severity x Probability’ formula, the risk becomes ZERO.
+It is, of course, possible that implementing alternatives may introduce different risks which need assessment, but that is another story.

-This is about accepting that the event will at some point take place, and accepting responsibility for the consequences when it does take place.
+Risk acceptance is about accepting that the event will, at some point, take place, and accepting responsibility for the consequences when it does take place.
 The ‘Severity x Probability’ will help determine the appropriateness of accepting the risk.
 It is also necessary to consider:

 - The legality of accepting the risk

 - Does the person accepting the risk have the authority to do so?

 - Is the cost of risk mitigation proportionate to risk?